 When a tenant wants to give their property to another renter while maintaining their lease, this is called subleasing.
 A tenant can sublet an entire rental unit or rent out a room.
 Most subleases are for a year, but you may be able to sublet temporarily with your landlord's approval.
 Once authorized, you can form a sublease agreement.
+Depending on the situation, a room rental agreement may also be appropriate.

 First, review the original lease agreement to see if there's a policy against subletting.
 If not, notify the landlord of your request to sublease and wait for their approval.